What is worse than rated R?

 Q: What lies beyond “Rated R”?

-A: Beyond the “Rated R” classification, there are several additional ratings that indicate even more explicit content.
-These include “NC-17” (No One 17 and Under Admitted) and “Unrated” films, which have not been submitted for a rating or have been released without a rating.
+A: Beyond the “Rated R” classification, there are several additional categories that indicate increasingly explicit content, such as “NC-17” (No One 17 and Under Admitted) and “X” (originally used for adult films but now replaced “NC-17”).